Agilis Robotics Targeting its Pre-B Round Fund-raising to be Completed by 2022

+Successful In Vivo Testing Clears the Way for First Human Trial in Near Future

-HONG KONG, Sep 22, 2022 - (ACN Newswire) - Agilis Robotics Limited ("Agilis Robotics" or the "Company"), the creator of the first surgical robotic instruments in Hong Kong to target endoscopic submucosal dissection (ESD) and en bloc resection of bladder tumour (ERBT) procedures, has announced its fund-raising status, as well as its latest technological achievements.
+HONG KONG, Sept.
+22, 2022 /PRNewswire/ -- Agilis Robotics Limited ("Agilis Robotics" or the "Company"), the creator of the first surgical robotic instruments in Hong Kong to target endoscopic submucosal dissection (ESD) and en bloc resection of bladder tumour (ERBT) procedures, has announced its fund-raising status, as well as its latest technological achievements.

 Agilis Robotics' A Round fund-raising has been completed in 2022, with the Pre-B Round, which involves fund raising for respective applications with the Food and Drug Administration (FDA) and National Medical Products Administration (NMPA) set to commence.
 Such efforts will go towards improving the marketisation efficiency of the Company's products in the Mainland China.
 The Pre-B Round fund raising activity is projected to conclude by the end of 2022, with a fund-raising target set at US$5 million.
 It is worth noting that Agilis Robotics' has targeted its market value to meet the basic application requirement as stipulated in Chapter 18A pertaining to the listing of biotech companies on the Main Board of the Hong Kong Stock Exchange by 2025.